osisoft/PI-Adapter/V1/Configuration/Diagnostics configuration.md

 This section provides information on how to configure your OSIsoft adapters so that diagnostics data is produced and stored at the designated health endpoint.

-For more information about adapter health, see [Adapter diagnostics](xref:AdapterDiagnostics).
+For more information about adapter diagnostics, see [Adapter diagnostics](xref:AdapterDiagnostics).

 ## Configure diagnostics